betable/betable-ios-sdk/README.md

     - (void)checkCredentials:(id<BetableCredentialCallbacks> _Nonnull) callbacks

-You should then call this method as soon as credentials are required and your game is comfortable asking the player to log in.
+The game should then call this method as soon as credentials are required and the game is comfortable asking the player to log in.

 The SDK will begin monitoring the lifetime of the player's session via regular heartbeats, and will extend the session as player behaviour demands--which may involve removing control from the game to facilitate player decision-making regarding timed reality checks.
 If the player doesn't have a live session when called, it will prompt the player to log in.

 Prompting the player to log in will be done via OAuth protocol.
 It will open a UIWebView in portrait and direct it to the Betable signup/login page.
 After the player authorizes your app at <https://betable.com>, Betable will redirect them to your redirect URI which can be registered at <https://developers.betable.com> when configuring your game.
-This will be handled by the `Betable` object's `handleAuthroizeURL:` method inside of your applicaiton delegate's `application:handleURLOpen:`.

 The redirect URI should have a protocol that opens your app.
 See [Apple's documentation](http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/AdvancedAppTricks/AdvancedAppTricks.html#//apple_ref/doc/uid/TP40007072-CH7-SW50) for details.
-It is suggested that your URL scheme be <code>betable+<em>game_id</em></code> and that your redirect URI be <code>betable+<em>game_id</em>://authorize</code>.
-After the user has authorized your app, the authroize view will invoke your app'a `application:handleOpenURL:` in your `UIApplicationDelegate`.
-Inside that method you need to call the `Betable` objects `handleAuthorizeURL:`.
+It is suggested that your URL scheme be `betable+<em>game_id</em>` and that your redirect URI be `betable+<em>game_id</em>://authorize<`.

-Once your app receives the redirect uri in `application:handleOpenURL:` of your `UIApplicationDelegate` you can pass the uri to the `handleAuthorizeURL:` method of your `Betable` object.
+After the player has authorized the player, the authorize view will invoke your app's `handleOpenURL:` in the game's `UIApplicationDelegate`.
+In that method, the game should pass the redirect URI to the `Betable` object's `handleAuthorizeURL:` method.

 This is the final step in the OAuth protocol.